Virginia Malpractice Insurance

 Historic Medical Malpractice Insurance Rates in Virginia for Physicians.

-Tort Reform in Virginia
+Medical Malpractice Tort Reforms in Virginia

-In addition to damage caps, the Medical Malpractice Act also instituted a system of medical malpractice review panels that are responsible for assessing the validity of medical malpractice claims.
-At the request of either party, the case can be directed to a panel that consists of two doctors, two lawyers and a judge who will review the claim and determine if it has merit.
+- Medical Malpractice Review Panels: In addition to damage caps, the Medical Malpractice Act also instituted a system of medical malpractice review panels that are responsible for assessing the validity of medical malpractice claims.
+At the request of either party, the case can be directed to a panel that consists of two doctors, two lawyers, and a judge who will review the claim and determine if it has merit.
 The panel is charged with determining whether the evidence supports the conclusion that the physician failed to comply with the standard of care and whether that failure caused the injury.
 The findings of the panel are non-binding, but any opinion of the medical review panel is admissible as evidence in a subsequent action.

-Finally, in 1986, Virginia established its Birth-Related Neurological Injury Fund, which compensates infants who suffer permanent, disabling damage to the brain or spine caused by oxygen deprivation or injury during labor, delivery or resuscitation.
-The birth injury program was intended to remove delivery-room lawsuits from the court system and provide for an alternative way of compensating the plaintiff because these cases have a higher rate of success and tend to result in large monetary awards.
+- Birth-Related Neurological Injury Fund: Finally, in 1986, Virginia established its Birth-Related Neurological Injury Fund, which compensates infants who suffer permanent, disabling damage to the brain or spine caused by oxygen deprivation or injury during labor, delivery or resuscitation.
+The birth injury program was intended to remove delivery-room lawsuits from the court system and provide an alternative way of compensating the plaintiff because these cases have a higher rate of success and tend to result in large monetary awards.
 The program restructured the way injured infants are compensated for their injuries by eliminating the lump sum awards common in malpractice awards; instead, providing payment on a reimbursement basis.